microsoft/accessibility-insights-windows/docs/AddingColorContrastTests.md

 - If the confidence is not `high` utilize things like Visibly Similar to, rather than precise colors.
 - Always include an assertion about confidence level.
-- If a test case is in a response to a specific issue, link it in comments rather than verbosely describing what your testing.
+- If a test case is in a response to a specific issue, link it in comments rather than verbosely describing what you're testing.